rishabh-kumar1/MarvelAPI-AI/README.md

 6. Let's add some test coverage.
 We want to mock the API calls, test the front-end results, unit test the API authentication code, etc.

-## Handing in the solution

-- Once you are done, ensure you committed and pushed all your changes, and then you can send your solution directly by email to [garrett@basic.space](mailto:garrett@basic.space?subject=Basic.Space%20AI%2FML%20Assignment), for example, as a zip archive.
-Please make sure the solution contains the entire project, including the `.git` directory, so we can have a look at your commits.

-- [Schedule a follow up review call](https://meetings.hubspot.com/garrett-tacoronte/technical-review-call) to go over your final implementation.